Nolanus/ngx-page-scroll/README.md

 ```

 ## API

 All properties may be set on individual elements as well.
-They take precedence over the default settings specified in `PageScrollConfig` class.
-Thereby it is possible to have all page scroll-animations last e.g. 2 seconds, but a specific one should be performed with a custom easing function and a duration of only 1 second.
+They take precedence
+over the default settings specified in `PageScrollConfig` class.
+Thereby it is
+possible to have all page scroll-animations last e.g. 2 seconds, but a
+specific one should be performed with a custom easing function and a duration
+of only 1 second.

 ### PageScroll properties

-- `pageScroll` - Attribute to add scroll-animation behavior when the `click`-event happens to an existing element.
+- `pageScroll` - Attribute to add scroll-animation behavior when the
+`click`-event happens to an existing element.
-- `pageScrollOffset` (`?:number=0`) - Pixels to offset from the top of the element when scrolling to (positive value = scrolling will stop given pixels atop the target element).
+- `pageScrollOffset` (`?:number=0`) - Pixels to offset from the top of the
+element when scrolling to (positive value = scrolling will stop given pixels
+atop the target element).
-- `pageScrollDuration` (`?:number=1250`) - Duration in milliseconds the whole scroll-animation should last.
+- `pageScrollDuration` (`?:number=1250`) - Duration in milliseconds the whole
+scroll-animation should last.
-- `pageScrollInterruptible` (`?:boolean=true`) - Whether the scroll animation should stop if the user interferes with it (true) or not (false).
+- `pageScrollInterruptible` (`?:boolean=true`) - Whether the scroll animation
+should stop if the user interferes with it (true) or not (false).
-- `pageScrollEasing` (`?:IEasingFunction=_linearEasing`) - Easing method to be used while calculating the scroll position over time (default is linear easing).
+- `pageScrollEasing` (`?:IEasingFunction=linearEasing`) - Easing method to be
+used while calculating the scroll position over time (default is linear easing).

 ### PageScroll events

 - `pageScrollFinish` - fired when the scroll-animation stops.
-Emits a boolean value which indicates whether the scroll animation finished successfully and reached its target (true) or whether it got interrupted due to another scroll animation starting or user interaction (false).
+Emits a boolean
+value which indicates whether the scroll animation finished successfully and
+reached its target (true) or whether it got interrupted due to another scroll
+animation starting or user interaction (false).

 ### Example

 Most basic example:

 ```html
  <a pageScroll href="#myanchor">Go there</a>
 ```

 The following example will check whether the route _Home_ is currently loaded.
-If this is true, the scroll-animation will be performed with the default properties.
-If a different route is loaded, a subscription for route changes will be made and the scroll-animation will be performed as soon as the new route is loaded.
+If this is true, the scroll-animation will be performed with the default
+properties.
+If a different route is loaded, a subscription for route changes
+will be made and the scroll-animation will be performed as soon as the new
+route is loaded.

 ```html
  <a pageScroll [routerLink]="['Home']" href="#myanchor">Go there</a>
 ```

-Overriding all possible properties. `doSmth()` and `linearEasing` are defined in the component
+Overriding all possible properties. `doSmth()` and `linearEasing` are
+defined in the component

 ```html
  <a pageScroll [pageScrollOffset]="0" [pageScrollDuration]="2000" [pageScrollEasing]="linearEasing" [pageScrollInterruptible]="false" (pageScrollFinish)="doSmth($event)" href="#theanchor">Visit</a>
 ```

 ```js
     linearEasing:IEasingFunction = (t:number, b:number, c:number, d:number):number => {
         // Linear easing